joe-jngigi/next_auth_V5/README.md

 ```

-In the `session` function, we can also add other new fields that are not in the `session` like shown.
+In the `session` function, we can also add other new fields that are not in the `jwt` like shown.
 These fields will only appear in the `session`, and they are not in the `token` field.
-But if I reference a field from the `token`, it will then appear in the `session` field
+But if I reference a field from the `token`, it will then appear in the `session` field.

 ````TS
     async session({ session, token }) {